MihaelaCatan04/A-plus-Class/README.md

 General Information about MBTI: https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator

-Presentation: (this will be added after the competition) )
+Presentation: (this will be added after the competition :] )

 ## Author
 Mihaela Catan, mentored by Oriana Oniciuc.